Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 Project Atlas improves performance even further by using different techniques than MOP.
 Using them together will get you quite the FPS gain.

 1. [Download Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)
      - *Warning: This mod is not recommended if you play the game on a very, very old GPU.
 The so-called texture atlases are quite large and might actually hurt your performance in this case.
-Semi-modern onboard Intel/AMD GPUs should be okay.*
+Semi-modern onboard Intel/AMD GPUs should be okay though.*

 2. Yet again, we're dealing with BAIN archive folder structures.
 Extract the *Meshes* and *Textures* folders to your ***Morrowind/Data Files*** directory.
      - *Some of the modules come with ***Smoothed Meshes*** and ***Optional Hi-Res Texture*** folders.
 It's totally up to you whenever you want to install these or not.*